agilie/AGImageControls/README.md

 Hey, everyone!
 We’re happy to share with you our new lightweight and open-source library called AGImageControls and free to use.
 Integrate AGImageControls library into your project and get an efficient tool for photos, screenshots, and other images processing.
-(Supporting Metal Performance Shaders.)
+(Supporting Metal Performance Shaders)

+AGImageControls allows users to:

+- process any image with special filters.
+Due to these filters, a user can control the saturation, brightness, contrast, and sharpness of the picture, and also apply a gradient of the appropriate color and the suitable transparency

+- easily supplement an image with a title and a brief description.
+In addition, one can select the font type, color, and size

+- use vector masks to add emotions and accents to the image.
+You can also turn the elements through 360 degrees and set the desired slope

 ## Installation